-Physicians of osteopathic medicine (DO) and medical doctors (MD) are two groups of licensed doctor who can practice medical care in the USA.
+Physicians of osteopathic medicine (DO) and medical doctors (MD) are two groups of licensed doctors who can practice medical care in the USA.

 All DO’s and MD’s require comprehensive medical study.
 Many people go to medical schools offering MDs but the popularity of DO degrees is growing.

 An MD is a degree in traditional medicine, while a DO uses a holistic, mind-body-spirit approach to care.
 In the U.S., all types of doctors are issued licenses by the same licensing boards, and they must follow the same requirements for medical practice.

 For more detail on the similarities and differences between DOs and MDs, and how it impacts their medical practice, keep reading.

 DO vs. MD

 The main difference between DOs and MDs lies with the treatment approach.
 DOs use an osteopathic treatment approach while MDs use an allopathic treatment approach.

 An allopathic approach relies on modern medicine based on research, and it often uses medications or surgery to treat and control various conditions.